What Is Structural Load?

 5. Damage to Non-structural Parts:

-Details shall be worked out to connect the non–structural parts with the structural framing so that the deformation of the structural frame leads to minimum damage of the non–structural elements.
+Details shall be worked out to connect the non-structural parts with the structural framing so that the deformation of the structural frame leads to minimizing damage to the non-structural elements.

 6. Scope: Earthquake-resistant design of buildings.
 Its basic provisions are applicable to buildings such as elevated structures, industrial, stack structures, bridges, concrete masonry, earth dams, embankments, retaining walls, and other structures.

-A temporary component like scaffolding and temporary excavation does not need to design earthquake forces.
+A temporary component like scaffolding and temporary excavation does not need to design with earthquake forces.

 The seismic zone 2, and 3 without more than 5 stories are made up of monolithic reinforced concrete.